malkadi/FGPU/README.md

 # FGPU_V2
-FGPU is a soft GPU architecture for general purpose computing on FGPGAs
+FGPU is a soft GPU architecture for general purpose computing on FPGAs